jotham/silverstripe-dataobject-preview/README.md

 ## Todo

-- Make an Extension so you don't have to migrate your existing DataObjects
+- Make an Extension so you don't have to migrate your existing DataObjects.
-- Fix up Versioning
+- Fix up Versioning.

-## Changelog